Damgaard/PyImgur/README.md

 Do note that Imgur is more aggressive on usage for non-authed usage.
 Ie. where you are just authenticated with client_id, so if you're doing that then I would recommend authenticating as a user by instantiating the Imgur object with a refresh_token.

+## Pagination

+Imgur serves endpoints via page based pagination.
+This is a bit cumbersome to use directly as you need to call the same endpoint multiple times with incrementing page count, until you have the data you want.
+And expecting say 100 items will always be sent over 4 pages is an assumption doomed to fail.
+Endpoints can return different volumes of data.
+Optimizations around caching can result in some pages not returning the full count and sometimes there just isn't 4 pages worth of content.

+PyImgur therefore abstracts away the pagination.
+Instead, when requesting data you simply specify the number of items you want your request to be limited to via the `limit` parameter and PyImgur will ensure you get that number of items if it is available.

+If you do not specify the `limit` parameter.
+It will instead use the default of 100 items.

 # Related documents

 ## Changelog